-Let's start by demonstrating surface tension with the magic of milk.
+Let's start with how to make a barometer and then demonstrate surface tension with the magic of milk.

 Here's why I like this experiment so much:

 "We have done this experiment.
 My daughter loved it."

 This is one of those simple science experiments where all the stuff you need for should be in your kitchen cupboard.

 Any brand of dish soap (washing up liquid in the UK) will do.